Why is replacing a pulled tooth so important?

 The joy of laughing, smiling, and communicating with each other are all aspects of a happy life.
 Unfortunately, a missing tooth will lead to jawbone loss, often followed by noticeable changes on your face.

 Missing teeth that have not been replaced promptly can lead to health problems such as poor nutrition, obesity, diabetes, coronary artery disease, and even some types of cancer.

-4 Ways To Replace A Missing Tooth
+4 Ways To Replace A Pulled Tooth

 Removable partial denture

-Unlike a removable partial denture or temporary denture, a bridge remains permanently cemented in your jaw.
-This is the best solution for when there are healthy teeth on both sides of an empty area.
+Unlike a removable partial or temporary denture, a bridge remains permanently cemented in your jaw.
+This is the best solution when there are healthy teeth on both sides of an empty area.
 However, installing a bridge often requires an invasive procedure in which healthy teeth may get cut.

 A dental implant feels and looks like the most natural substitution for a missing tooth.
 However, this method includes the replacement of the root and requires a few months to heal.